syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 | Rif Damashq  | Sin   | 125 km   |
 | Al Suwayda  | Khalkhalah   | 33 km   |

 These planes were then spotted circling and flying over towns throughout Daraa, such as Lajat, Asim, Al Hirak, Al Masikeh, and Busra Al Harir.
 The morning of June 24 planes are first spotted at 09:23 with an Su-22 (Fitter) observed circling over the town.
 This circling by Su-22s (Fitter) continued until 10:41.
 Additionally, from 09:35 to 11:29 Su-24s (Fencer) were also spotted circling over Busra Al Harir.
-Stopping from around 11:00 to 13:00, circling above Busra Al Harir resumed as Yak 130 (Mitten) planes and Mi-8 (Hip) helicopters alongside Su-22s and Su-24s were spotted over the town till around 21:00 - 23:00.
+Stopping from around 11:00 to 13:00, circling above Busra Al Harir resumed as Yak 130 (Mitten) planes and Mi-8 (Hip) helicopters alongside Su-22s and Su-24s were spotted again over the town till around 21:00 - 23:00.
+Additionally throughout the day, planes were spotted circling above the neighboring towns of Nahte (6 km away) and Al Hirak (10 km away).

-TABLEAU LINK
+<iframe height="550" src="https://public.tableau.com/views/FlightObservationDatafrom24June2018/Sheet1?:showVizHome=no&:embed=y" width="780"></iframe>

-The common practice of circling by warzone aircrafts, as spotted frequently over Busra Al Harir, indicates target acquisition and/or preparation for an immenint attack.
-Furthermore, the circling over Busra Al Harir, as well as other neighboring villages in Daraa, on June 24, the day of the attack, further corroborates air attacks on the health care and Civil Defense centers in Busra Al Harir.
-Additionally given that the majority of the planes spotted over Busra Al Harir are frequently used by Syrian forces and in alignment with claims made in open source media, it is likely that the perpetrator responsible for these attacks is the Syrian government.
+The common practice of circling by warzone aircrafts, as spotted frequently over Busra Al Harir and neighboring towns, indicates target acquisition and/or preparation for an immenint attack.
+Furthermore, the circling over Busra Al Harir, as well as other neighboring villages, on June 24, the day of the attack, further corroborates air attacks on the health care and Civil Defense centers in Busra Al Harir.
+Additionally, given that the majority of the planes spotted over Busra Al Harir are frequently used by Syrian forces, it is likely that the perpetrator responsible for these attacks is the Syrian government.
 However, no evidence available shows the direct involvement of the observed aircraft in the attack on Kansafra.
 Nevertheless, the presence of these aircrafts above Busra Al Harir and the neighboring villages and towns through the day the attack most likely occurred, increases the possibility that the airstrikes were carried out by the Syrian government.

 ### June 28

 Similar to June 24, on June 28 planes and helicopters were spotted taking off from Khalkhalah, Al Sin, Dumayr, Blay, Hmemim, Shayrat, and T4 West airbases starting at around 05:30 to around 17:00.
 The aircrafts departing from these airbases include Russian planes, Su-22s (Fitter), Su-24s (Fencer), MiG-21s (Fishbed), MiG-23s (Flogger), Yak 130s (Mitten), and Mi-8 (Hip) helicopters.
 Moreover, these planes moved in their respective directions towards the southwestern governorate of Daraa.

-TABLEAU LINK
+<iframe height="550" src="https://public.tableau.com/views/FlightObservationDatafrom28June2018/Sheet1?:showVizHome=no&:embed=y" width="780"></iframe>

-Beginning at around 07:30 specifically in Al Musayfirah, aircraft were spotted circling above the town.
+Beginning at around 07:30, aircraft were spotted circling above Al Musayfirah.
 The circling by Su-22s (Fitter), Su-24s (Fencer), MiG-21s (Fishbed), MiG-23s (Flogger), Yak 130s (Mitten), and Mi-8 (Hip) helicopters continued until around 12:13.
-Additionally, Russian aircraft and drones were spotted circling over the neighboring towns of Sayda (10 km away), Al Karak (6 km away), and Al Jizeh (7 km away between 08:00 to 14:00.
+Additionally, Russian aircraft and drones were spotted circling over the neighboring towns of Sayda (10 km away), Al Karak (6 km away), and Al Jizeh (7 km away) between 08:00 to 14:00.

 Like with the June 24 attacks on Busra Al Harir, because the majority of the planes spotted over Al Musayfirah and its neighboring towns are most frequently used by Syrian forces, it is likely that the perpetrator responsible for the attack on the hospital is the Syrian government.
 Nevertheless, as stated earlier, there is no evidence avaiable which shows the direct involvement of the observed aircraft attacking the hospital in Al Musayfirah.
 The presence of the aircraft only increases the possibilty that the airstrikes were carried out by the Syrian government.